rodtreweek/ansible_docs/README.md

 # ansible_docs

 This is my dump for Ansible stuff.
-First observation: Wow, Ansible just works better with my brain :)
+Maybe I should look into the "Wiki" tab above....

 ## Getting started